Purpose and Expectations

 What Makes Us Unique

-With Delaware’s MA in Foreign Language Pedagogy (one of the few in the US), students graduating with a BA in French, German, or Spanish who make the decision to teach in their senior year now have the possibility of continuing their foreign language study at the graduate level while at the same time working towards teacher certification.
+With Delaware’s MA in Languages, Literatures, Cultures, and Pedagogy (one of the few in the US), students graduating with a BA in French, German, or Spanish who make the decision to teach in their senior year now have the possibility of continuing their foreign language study at the graduate level while at the same time working towards teacher certification.

 There are even fewer graduate programs that provide students with the opportunity to continue the study of two languages at the graduate level.
-Delaware’s MA in Foreign Languages and Literatures Program offers students the possibility of single-language study or two-language study, either in a major-minor format or a double major.
+Delaware’s MA in Languages, Literatures, and Cultures Program offers students the possibility of single-language study or two-language study, either in a major-minor format or a double major.
 For talented polyglots proficient in two “favorite” languages, there’s no need to choose!
 At Delaware, you can deepen your understanding of two cultures, increase your fluency in two languages…and make yourself that much more flexible on the job market.
+Whether focused on a single major or a double major, this MA is suited for those students who may wish to pursue their studies at the doctoral level.

-Recognizing that time spent abroad greatly enhances our students’ learning, we have established exchange programs in France and Spain for students who are not native speakers of the target language.
+Recognizing that time spent abroad greatly enhances our students’ learning, some programs offer exchange programs in France and Spain for students who are not native speakers of the target language.
 These programs are competitive.

 This flexible master’s program has three options: a single major (30 credits), a double major (42 credits) or a major/minor (36 credits).
 The program offers students an in-depth study of the target culture(s) and literature(s).
 Students who complete this program find that the additional exposure to the language and the literature prepares them for positions requiring target language fluency and general familiarity with the target culture such as teaching, international business, and government.